casr/vim-colors-normalise/README.md

 Using
 -----

-The default colours are derived from your terminal‘s style.
+The default colours are derived from your terminal’s style.
 If you would like to override this you can set the `Normal` highlight group to something custom.
 For example: